International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 #### 2.6.1 POST

 The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferStartMessage](./message/transfer-start-message.json) to attempt to start a [Transfer Process](../model/terminology.md#transfer-process) after it has been suspended.
 If the [Transfer
-Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the [Provider](../model/terminology.md#provider) must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.7 The `transfers/:providerPid/completion` Endpoint (provider-side)

 #### 2.7.1 POST

 The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferCompletionMessage](./message/transfer-completion-message.json) to complete a [Transfer Process](../model/terminology.md#transfer-process).
 If the [Transfer
-Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the [Provider](../model/terminology.md#provider) must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.8 The `transfers/:providerPid/termination` Endpoint (provider-side)

 #### 2.8.1 POST

 The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferTerminationMessage](./message/transfer-termination-message.json) to terminate a [Transfer Process](../model/terminology.md#transfer-process).
 If the [Transfer
-Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the [Provider](../model/terminology.md#provider) must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.9 The `transfers/:providerPid/suspension` Endpoint  (provider-side)

 #### 2.9.1 POST

 The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferSuspensionMessage](./message/transfer-suspension-message.json) to suspend a [Transfer Process](../model/terminology.md#transfer-process).
 If the [Transfer
-Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the [Provider](../model/terminology.md#provider) must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ## 3 Consumer Callback Path Bindings